Are retirement villages a good idea?

-The UK is one of the world leaders when it comes to retirement living, but only 70,000 – that’s 0.5% of people aged 65 and over in the UK actually live in one.
-This number is far smaller than in the USA, Australia and New Zealand, where approximately 5-6% of their older population live in retirement villages!
+The UK is one of the world leaders when it comes to retirement village development, but only 70,000 – that’s 0.5% of people aged 65 and over in the UK actually live in one.
+This number is far smaller than in the USA, Australia and New Zealand, where approximately 5-6% of their older population have opted into this style of living.

 However, ARCO (Associated Retirement Community Operators), the main body representing the retirement community sector in the UK, wants to change this.
-The vision is to house 250,000 older people in integrated retirement communities by 2030 – an ambitious target, but one we fully support.
+The vision is to house 250,000 older people in Integrated Retirement Communities (IRC’s) by 2030 – an ambitious target, but one we fully support here at ExtraCare.

 The ExtraCare Charitable Trust currently operates 16 retirement communities and four retirement housing schemes.
 Each offers safe, secure and comfortable homes, all equipped and fully accessible to meet residents’ needs now and in the future.
 There’s flexible care and support for those who need it; and stimulating activities and leisure facilities to help residents stay healthy, active and independent for longer.